symil/lava/README.md

 - removes the need to specify the structure type when sending structures to Vulkan
 - takes care of making double Vulkan calls when necessary (e.g when retrieving a list of Vulkan objects)
-- returns objects retrieved by Vulkan in a `Result<T, VkResult>` instead of returning them via a pointer
+- returns objects retrieved by Vulkan in a `Result` instead of returning them via a pointer
 - allows to manipulate references, slices and options instead of pointers
 - exposes the API in an object-oriented way (e.g `instance.enumerate_physical_devices()` instead of `enumerate_physical_devices(&instance)`)
-- removes the extension suffix from function and data-structure names
+- removes the extension suffix from function and data-structure names (use modules instead)
-- puts all data-structures with the same extension in a dedicated module
 - exposes bit flags as structures instead of integers
 - provides a default value for all structures, allowing to "auto-complete" structure with optional fields using `..Default::default()`
 - manages the calls to `vkGetInstanceProcAddr` to manipulate functions that are not exposed statically
 - provides a generic `create_surface` method to create surfaces

-Lava works by letting the developer manipulate "wrapped" data structures, which it internally converts to "raw" data-structures expected by Vulkan (and the other way around when retrieving objects from Vulkan).
+Lava works by letting the developer manipulate "wrapped" data structures, which are then internally converted to "raw" data-structures expected by Vulkan (and the other way around when retrieving objects from Vulkan).
-It means that there is a small overhead in each API call.
+It means that there is a tiny overhead in each API call.

 ### Restrictions